SaewonY/music-genre-classification/README.md

-# audio-classifier-convNet
+# music-genre-classifier-convNet

 This repository's idea is based on [this paper](https://arxiv.org/pdf/1608.04363.pdf)

-keras is used in this
+keras implementation with cnn architecture